Quick Guide

 If you’re capturing a conversation involving others, consent matters.

-For team or group meetings, a clear verbal consent at the start of the meeting is usually sufficient
+For an interview, team or group meetings, a clear verbal consent at the start of the meeting is usually sufficient

 In all cases, everyone involved must give explicit consent before their data can be analysed